 Meet Your Resident Fellow

 Parker is a native of Buffalo, New York whose family currently resides in Baltimore, MD.
 She graduated from the University of Pittsburgh with a degree in Politics and Philosophy.
 Before law school, she worked at a toy store in Pittsburgh where she learned all there is to know about life.
 If you'd like to know, just ask.
-Parker is a 2L at Georgetown and in addition to being an RF, is the Secretary of the Student Bar Association.
-Parker spent the past summer working at the State's Attorney's Office for Worcester County, MD.
-Yes, that is the home of Ocean City and yes, she did spend her summer on the beach watching wild ponies frolic in the waves on Assateague.
+Parker is a 3L at Georgetown and in addition to being an RF, is the President of the Student Bar Association.
+Parker spent the past summer at the Maryland Disability Law Center in Baltimore working on special education litigation.
+She is interested in criminal law and civil rights litigation and advocacy.
 Parker has loved her time at Georgetown so far and is excited to continue sharing that with a new class of students.
 Contact her anytime about anything and especially if you'd like to join Steeler Nation.

 Catherine Yang - Floors 6 & 7 Apt.
 704